Chun-Huan-Lee/WorkflowIQ/README.md

 - 📖 **Improve Documentation** - Help make our docs clearer and more comprehensive
 - 🧪 **Test & Feedback** - Try the platform and share your experience

-> **Join us in building the future of workflow intelligence!** Every contribution, no matter how small, helps shape WorkflowIQ into a powerful tool for organizations worldwide.
+> **Join us in building the future of workflow intelligence!** Every contribution, no matter how small, helps shape WorkflowIQ into a powerful tool for organizations worldwide. read our [Contributing Guidelines](CONTRIBUTING.md) to know more.

 ## 📋 Table of Contents